MaayanLab/GeneSetCart/imagineset/app/use-cases/markdowns/alexander_disease.md

 <br />

 We group these differentially expressed genes into up and down genes with up genes having a logFC > 0 and down genes having logFC < 0.
 The top 100 differentially expressed up and down genes based on t-statistic scores were then used to create the up and down gene sets for each study.
 These up and down genes from each sample were then used to create a single .gmt file called the alexander_disease.gmt.
-The .gmt file was uploaded into the G2SG application for further integrative analysis using the “Upload GMT” option in the Assemble step of the platform.
-Using the G2SG pipeline, we found consensus up and down signatures which are genes that appear in the majority of all up or down gene sets.
+The .gmt file was uploaded into the GeneSetCart application for further integrative analysis using the “Upload GMT” option in the Assemble step of the platform.
+Using the GeneSetCart pipeline, we found consensus up and down signatures which are genes that appear in the majority of all up or down gene sets.
 We analyze potential drugs that could reverse the gene expression changes by sending the consensus gene sets to SigCom LINCS [6].
 We also perform gene set enrichment analysis on the consensus signatures by sending them to Enrichr [1].

 <br />